solita/jenkins-job-dsl-example/README.md

 # jenkins-job-dsl-example
-How to set up jobs using Jenkins Job DSL
+Less trivial example how to set up jobs using Jenkins Job DSL with re-usable configuration